suyu-emu/suyu-v0.0.4/README.md

 If you want to contribute we are open to new devs and prs, please make sure your work is of a high standard and you have properly documented it.
 You can also contact any of the developers on Discord in order to know about the current state of the emulator.

-If you want to contribute to the user interface translation project, please check out the [yuzu project on transifex](https://www.transifex.com/yuzu-emulator/yuzu).
-We centralize translation work there, and periodically upstream translations.

 ## Building